Don’t Look Back; We’re Not Going That Way

 The climate shocks last year have made it clear the greatest issue to ever face humanity is here.
 Catastrophic climate change is our new reality.
 But did any good rise from the disasters?

 Out of the death and destruction, our generation stood up.
 In the fight against climate change, an army of young climate activists began calling for the political, social and economic solutions necessary to fix things.
 Matching news reports of climate calamities are news reports of new technologies, directly capturing carbon from the atmosphere and scaling up renewable energy.
 For the first time ever, investment in renewable energy is matching investment in fossil fuels, and collaboration is taking place across the globe to scale it up.

-A long barrier is predicted to being tested which has the capacity to remove half of the waste from the Great pacific Garbage Patch within ten years.
+A long barrier is being tested which has the capacity to remove half of the waste from the Great Pacific Garbage Patch within ten years.
 Researchers developed an enzyme that can break down plastic in a number of days, rather than hundreds of years.
 Engineers tell us we may not be that far out from roads, windows, and even cellphone screens capturing energy from the sun.
 Thanks to record deployment of renewables and electric vehicles, fossil fuel emissions are finally slowing down.

 The message of hope is this: While it is too late to stop climate change, it is not too late to slow it.
 Every action we take slows the effects of global warming incrementally, giving us time to adapt to the changes, and therefore giving us our best chance for survival.
 The question is how does civilization make it through the inevitable change to our planet?

 Do we have what it takes?
 I'm betting on humanity.
 As the new year rings in, I am reminded that the sand in the hourglass is running out.
 And I am emboldened by the millions of my peers who remain steadfast in their call to action.